-Once the committee has compiled a list of content areas, it must then decide which ones to include in the study, since not all issues can be addressed in a thirty minute questionnaire.
-Similarly, they should also decide how much importance should be accorded to the issues selected, since this will be translated into minutes of interview time.
+Once the committee has compiled a list of content areas, it must then decide which ones to include in the study, since should also decide how much importance should be accorded to the issues selected, since this will be translated into minutes of interview time.
 Since the goal of this process is to produce a study that has practical applications, usefulness for decision-making should be the primary criterion for inclusion of possible content areas.
 Toward this end, the committee can ask the following kinds of questions: